marcuschiukibo/Test/README.md

-This is test git project for sandboxing git stuff
+This is a sandbox for various things:

-fvsfvfahvuysdbcausv
-savfavdf

-more stuff here!
+-- git
+-- mvn dealing with multiple pom files